-Tom is the Deputy Director of the Marine Fish Conservation Network.
-The Network is a coalition of commercial and recreational fishing associations, regional and national conservation groups, aquaria, and marine science organizations dedicated to defending and strengthening our primary federal fisheries law, the Magnuson-Stevens Fishery Conservation and Management Act, in order to sustain abundant fish populations, healthy marine ecosystems, and thriving fishing communities.
+Tom Sadler is the Deputy Director of the Marine Fish Conservation Network, a coalition of commercial and recreational fishing associations, regional and national conservation groups, aquaria, and marine science organizations.

-He has served on the boards of the National Fisheries Friends Partnership, Valley Conservation Council, the Virginia Council of Trout Unlimited, the Recreational Boating and Fishing Foundation, the Federation of Fly Fishers, Project Healing Waters Fly Fishing and the Shenandoah Mountain Rescue Group, and on the steering committee of the Eastern Brook Trout Joint Venture, a National Fish Habitat Partnership and as the Virginia representative on Trout Unlimited’s National Leadership Council.
+He has served on the boards of the Virginia Outdoor Writers Association, the National Fisheries Friends Partnership, Valley Conservation Council, the Virginia Council of Trout Unlimited, the Recreational Boating and Fishing Foundation, the Federation of Fly Fishers, Project Healing Waters Fly Fishing and the Shenandoah Mountain Rescue Group, and on the steering committee of the Eastern Brook Trout Joint Venture and as the Virginia representative on Trout Unlimited’s National Leadership Council.

-Tom spent fourteen years as a public affairs officer in the Unites States Navy Reserve and was honorably discharged at the rank of Lieutenant Commander.
+Sadler spent 14 years as a public affairs officer in the Unites States Navy Reserve and was honorably discharged at the rank of Lieutenant Commander.
 He received a Bachelor of Arts degree from the University of New Hampshire.

-He is a lifelong fly fisherman, guides for Mossy Creek Fly Fishing and specializes in the tenkara method.
-Tom and his wife Beth, live with their black lab Lily in the Shenandoah Valley town of Verona, Virginia.
+He is a lifelong fly fisherman, guide and instructor.
+He guides for Mossy Creek Fly Fishing in Harrisonburg, Virginia, specializing in the tenkara style of fly-fishing.
+He lives with his wife Beth and their black lab Lily in the Shenandoah Valley town of Verona, Virginia.